Sweden's final tugboat

-Serious incident at premiere tour
+Serious incident during the premiere tour

-Both on the sea and on the lake
+Both at sea and lake

 A strict class society